 Format: Lectures, discussion, case study, and small groups.
 Each class will provide an opportunity to discuss the key issue identified for that day through a combination of presentations and discussions.
-Students will also have the opportunity to create class presentations and earn extra credit.
+Students will also have the opportunity to earn extra credit by choosing an assignment of their choice.

-Course Description1:
+Course Description: